This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 You can’t visit any part of Cyprus without exploring the gorgeous Troodos mountains!

 Take a tour and let your guide teach you about the local history, the stories behind the popular wineries and the friendly villages.
+We went on the 100% Cyprus tour and it was absolutely brilliant, check it out here.

 Read More: See More Of Cyprus With A Bike Rental